-Join Turi McKinley for an in-depth discussion in this video Creating the journey map, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Creating the journey map, part of Learning Design Thinking: Lead Change in Your Organization.

 - One of the challenges many organizations face is a focus on point solutions, the identification of a single point and development of a clever solution for just that one paint point.
 However, the products and services that win today tend to provide a coherent, positive and differentiated experience over time and across touchpoints.
 Let me talk about a product, a service and a touchpoint.
 This course is actually a good example of all three.